I am a fraud.

 After all, we’ve got five rental properties to manage.
 One might argue that I can’t possibly take care of those domiciles without stressful work involved.
 And sure, I’ve got a decent paycheck now, but when I retire early, that paycheck goes POOF.
 And this blog doesn’t earn a six-figure income yet…

-Slowly and ever so cautiously I’ve left bread crumbs about my own financial situation.
+Slowly and ever so cautiously I’ve left bread crumbs about my financial situation.
 Sometimes I’m pretty clear about the big plan, and the details behind it.
-But unlike many other bloggers, I don’t reveal too much about our spending, our income, and blog traffic or blog income.
+But unlike many other bloggers, I won’t reveal too much about our spending, our income, and blog traffic or blog income (snore).

-Making good money isn’t something to apologize for, but I’m certainly aware of how difficult it is starting out.
+Making good money isn’t something to apologize for, but I’m certainly aware of how difficult it is when you’re just starting.
 Heck, I remember my first real, salaried job out of undergrad way back in ’95: $27,500.
 And my pay didn’t exactly rocket-off from there in subsequent years.